napari/docs/docs/howtos/layers/points.md

 ## Controlling the `points` layer programmatically
 ### A simple example

-You can create a new viewer and add a set of points in one go using the `viewer.add_points` method, or if you already have an existing viewer, you can add points to it using `viewer.add_points`.
-The API of both methods is the same.
-In these examples we'll mainly use `add_points` to overlay points onto on an existing image.
+You can create a new viewer with `napari.Viewer()` and add a set of points with the `viewer.add_points` method.
+In these examples we'll mainly use `add_points` to overlay points onto an existing image.

 Each data point can have annotations associated with it using the `Points.features` table.
 These features can be used to set the face and